OPCFoundation/UA-IIoT-StarterKit/README.md

 The purpose of this starter is to provide a bare bones implementation of OPC UA PubSub which illustrates the following:
 1) Implementing OPC UA PubSub is easy to do using standard Open-source libraries;
-2) OPC UA Pub Sub allows factory owners to take advantage of the MQTT infrastructure to visualize their factory;
+2) OPC UA Pub Sub allows factory owners to take advantage of the MQTT infrastructure to discover publishers in the factory;
 3) Using OPC UA Information Models to configure applications and define the contents of messages.

 ### Licence and Usage Model